Order Execution Systems: The How and Why Explained

 What is trading execution?

-How fast and accurately this process is completed impacts the final price that is paid to the investor.
-As you can imagine, investors are not pleased if the broker uses a system with latency or incorrect pricing data that causes them to lose profit.
+The speed and accuracy with which this process is completed impact the final price paid by the investor.
+As you can imagine, investors are not pleased when they’re quoted one price and receive another, which can occur when a broker uses a system with latency or incorrect pricing data.

 What does an order execution system do?